 5. Birds Wake up Early

 Be prepared to adjust your sleep schedule when you have a pet bird.
 For sure you’ve heard chickens that cock-a-doodle-doo as the sun rises.
 Pet birds are also the same.
 They may not make the same sound, but they also wake up very early.
 They’ll even start making a fuss if you aren’t there to serve breakfast when they’re awake.
-So be sure you take note what time they usually get up.
+So be sure you take note of what time they usually get up.

 6. Birds Live Forever

 Okay, maybe not FOREVER, but you get my point.
 Many bird species live a long time.
 Probably the most important of all of these things to consider is that you are 100% positive that you are willing and able to provide a steady and stable home for your potential bird for years to come.
 Many of them live decades, if not over 100 years for larger parrots.
 Many birds find themselves in shelters or in neglect because people purchase them on a whim without considering considerable commitment they entail.
 Birds rely on you for their every need and it is your responsibility to give them a life of companionship, engagement, stimulation, love, and happiness for that entire time.
-It is a good idea for you to speak to a trusted friend or family member who can assume ownership of your bird should anything happen that would render you unable to care of it anymore.
+It is a good idea for you to speak to a trusted friend or family member who can assume ownership of your bird should anything happen that would render you unable to care for it anymore.

 Owning a bird has pros and cons.
 If you are confident that you can manage to clean up after it, train it and spend time with it, and dedicated yourself to it for its entire lifespan, only then should you consider getting one.